 The Lollipop Incision Surgery Technique is one of the newer procedures used for chest masculinization surgery.
 This technique allows for a moderate amount of skin to be removed through the combination of a circular incision around the areola and a vertical incision running downward from the areola.
 Because there are relatively few patients on the cusp of being able to have a Periareolar Incision, and of these, many will not choose a Lollipop type scar, this procedure is relatively uncommon.
 It is somewhat like a Periareolar procedure, but can be performed on patients who have a bit of extra skin tissue who might otherwise not be candidates for a Periareolar incision.

 In this procedure, many steps are similar to the Periareolar Incision.
 The areola is resized and an outer circle is designed to accommodate some of the skin excision.
-The lower portion of an ellipse (oval) is designed in the lower breast to reduce even more skin.
-Then, much like in a Periareolar Incision procedure, the outermost layer of skin is removed and then the surgeon makes a deeper incision through which all breast tissue is removed.
+The lower portion of an ellipse (oval) is designed in the lower chest area to reduce even more skin.
+Then, much like in a Periareolar Incision procedure, the outermost layer of skin is removed and then the surgeon makes a deeper incision through which all chest tissue is removed.